 In our clinic at Riley Hospital for Children, allergen challenges are performed for foods, drugs, vaccines and local anesthetics.
 Most often, the child comes to us after experiencing a skin reaction after exposure to the potential allergen.

+Due to the potential dangers of an allergen challenge, skin tests are another option used to help confirm an allergy diagnosis.
 We perform two types of skin tests in our clinic.
 The most frequently used test is the epicutaneous (skin prick) test.
 During this test, we use a plastic probe to place the suspected allergens under the top layer of skin.
 This test is usually performed on the patient’s back, and patients usually do feel a pinch from the probe.
 To keep the discomfort to a minimum, we apply the tests quickly.
 We wait 15 minutes and then “read” the results.

 For all tests, we place two control tests: a positive control and a negative control.
 These control tests provide baselines to compare with the other tests.
 The positive control should cause a red mark with a lump, or wheal, in the center.
 With this type of reaction, we know that there are no medicines being used that could interfere with the test results.
 In other words, the positive control tells us it is a good day to test.
 The negative control makes sure that patients have no non-specific skin reactivity.
 If the negative control looks like the positive control, then there is non-specific reactivity.
 This means other results are potentially invalid.